Kovida98/Cuisine-Predictor/README.md

 ## COMMANDS TO RUN:
 Here to run the file we have to use below command:

-`pipenv run python project2.py
---ingredient paprika --ingredient banana --ingredient "rice Krispies" --N 5`
+`pipenv run python project2.py --N 5 --ingredient "romaine lettuce" --ingredient "black olives" --ingredient "grape tomatoes" --ingredient garlic --ingredient pepper --ingredient "purple onion" --ingredient seasoning --ingredient "garbanzo beans"`

 To run test cases we can use any one of the following commands